-Here are 25 of the best cheap, easy and fun kids party game options we know.
+Here are the best cheap, easy and fun kids party game options we know.
 The only decision left will be whittling it down to your favourites.

-What: Balloons don't have to be just for decoration - you can use them to play a fun game like this.
+As kids party games go this is a simple and great choice.
+Balloons don't have to be just for decoration at a party - you can use them to play a fun game like this.

 Top tip: Use two balloons and line up the kids in two lines and get them to race to add a competitive element.

-What: What's the time Mr Wolf? gets the kids excited with a bit of suspense.
+What's the time Mr Wolf? is a classic kids' game that gets everyone excited for the festivities by adding a bit of suspense.

 Top tip: Make Mr Wolf wear a wolf mask to make the game more fun - guaranteed shrieks from all the children!

 Bingo isn't just for adults, test the kids' number skills with a simple game.

 You can buy a pre-made set, which is the easiest and quickest option, or make your own.
 Each kid has a card with a selection of numbers on.
 You call out numbers and the child marks their card if the number appears.
 The first child with all numbers crossed out in a row wins.

 Top tip: You don't have to just use numbers, you can make your own cartoon character or animal bingo.